 The Spectator (1828) Ltd (“we”, “us” or “our” for short) are registered to collect and process personal data under the Data Protection Act 2018 (the “Act” for short).
 The Spectator (1828) Ltd are data controllers of your personal information for the purposes of the Act.
 If you want to know what personal information we hold about you, please write to us at email@example.com.

 What information do we gather?

-One example of information we collect indirectly is through Internet access logs.
-When you access the website, your numeric internet address is automatically collected and is placed in our Internet access logs.
+One example of information we collect indirectly is through internet access logs.
+When you access the website, your numeric IP address is automatically collected and is placed in our internet access logs.

 Most browsers allow you to turn off cookies.
 If you want to know how to do this please look at the help menu on your browser.
 However, switching off cookies may restrict your use of the website and/or delay or affect the way in which the website operates.

 We also collect information when you voluntarily submit it to us.
 On our website, we provide you with the opportunity to register for various services, register for email newsletters, enter promotions and competitions, complete puzzles, purchase products and participate in online surveys.
 Throughout the magazines we give you the opportunity to take up various offers, enter various competitions and promotions and to apply for various information about products and services.
 When we collect your information in this way, we will notify you as to how this information will be used.
 We will also provide you with the opportunity to indicate your preferences as to the use of your information.

 When responding to promotions, offers etc. by postcard, if you do not wish for your details to be used by us to send you promotions and offers, please make this clear by stating “No Offers”.